-- 44. In late January 2019, a couple who had invested their IRA and life savings in the Oasis Pools, based on representations made by Defendant Montie, met with a person they believed to be a prospective pool participant ("Prospective Pool Participant #1") and shared their experiences with Oasis.
-Defendant Montie told the couple the following: - a) the Oasis Pools were investing in forex; - b) pool participants would receive a minimum return of 12% per year; - c) pool participants would earn an additional 25% of the returns of any pool participant they referred to Oasis; - d) Montie, as a favor, would allow the couple to get referral fees from a pool participant who recently invested a large sum in the Oasis Pools, so the couple would earn additional interest based on this referral: - e) DaCorta traded forex for the Oasis Pools and was the brains of the operation; - f) the only time the Oasis Pools lost money was about seven years ago when the Oasis Pools were just getting started and only Montie's money was lost; and - g) even though pool participants are called lenders, they are really investors. - 45.
-One day later, Defendant Montie had a telephone call with Prospective Pool Participant #1.
-Prospective Pool Participant #1 told Montie he was interested in investing in the Oasis Pools.
-In response, Montie stated the following: - a) Montie started Oasis about eight years ago after meeting Defendant DaCorta in Poughkeepsie, New York; - b) Montie gave DaCorta \$25,000 to trade in October 2011 and within approximately seventy days DaCorta had turned it into \$37,000 trading forex; - c) in January 2012, Montie brought in some friends and family and DaCorta started trading their money (approximately \$81,000);
+Northport, Florida who invested their IRA and life savings in the Oasis Pools based on

+- a) the Oasis Pools were investing in forex; - b) pool participants would receive a minimum return of 12% per year; - c) pool participants would earn an additional 25% of the returns of any pool participant they referred to Oasis;

+- d) Montie, as a favor, would allow the couple to get referral fees from a pool participant who recently invested a large sum in the Oasis Pools, so the couple would earn additional interest based on this referral; - e) DaCorta traded forex for the Oasis Pools and was the brains of the operation; - f) the only time the Oasis Pools lost money was about seven years ago when the Oasis Pools were just getting started and only Montie's money was lost; and - g) even though pool participants are called lenders, they are really investors. - 66.
+On January 25, 2019 Defendant Montie had a telephone call with Prospective investing in the Oasis Pools.
+In response, Montie stated the following: